sharikul/Zynamo/README.md

 $zynamo->process_files("$folder/index.zynamo.php, $folder/style.css");
 ```
-_The `$folder` variable refers to BlogPad's content directory and it isn't related to Zynamo in any way._
+_The `$folder` variable refers to BlogPad's content directory and it isn't relevant to Zynamo in any way._